amplitude/amplitude-docs/content/collections/data-tables/en/data-tables-multi-dimensional-analysis.md

 Transposing *isn't* possible if:

 * *nested* group-bys exist
-* if the table contains session or attribution-based metrics
 * if the user has unchecked the *Absolute numbers*

 {{partial:admonition type="note" heading=""}}